ktio89/Multitask-Deep-Learning-for-ARN-and-CMV-Retinitis/README.md

 ## Requirements

+Make sure PyTorch (>= 1.8.0) installed.
+We used 1 NVIDIA RTX A5000 GPU to run the experiments.

 ## Implementations

 - **utils/dataset.py**: Once you finished preparing your own data or obtained data from us, use this to prepare the data for training/testing.